Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 ‘By our records,” the shorter priest interrupted, his voice rising, ‘This lamp belongs to our congregation.
 It is sacred to our people.
 We had no idea the other congregation claimed this lamp as their own until very recently.
 We have come to you for a solution.
 You must decide.
 There are those in my congregation who feel that the only solution is to take what is ours.”
 Then he removed a sheath of yellowed papers from his satchel and declared, “Here is our proof of ownership for the lamp.”

 The Priests settled back into their chairs, eying each other suspiciously.
 Erna refilled their teacups.
-The British Commandant rested his hand on his chin before awkwardly crossing and re-crossing his arms.
+The British Commissioner rested his hand on his chin before awkwardly crossing and re-crossing his arms.
 He silently noted that the two men were not armed.
 Good.
 Then he slowly reached out and picked up the lamp and turned it from side to side, studying it from all angles.

 “Erna,” he said finally, “Place these documents in my briefcase by the door.
 Then lock the clasp.
 I have the key.”
 Then he turned to the two Priests and said, “I can see how critical it is to determine the true ownership of this sacred lamp.
 I don’t have the expertise to make this decision, but you must know, we have experts in Great Britain, world-renowned experts, who can properly determine precisely the true ownership of the lamp.
 Now that you have provided me with the evidence and the lamp, I believe we have everything we need.”

 He stood and shook each of the Priests hands.
 “Will you each abide by my decision?”
 The two holy men agreed, each believing that the experts would surely conclude in the righteousness of their case.
 “Good.
-With your permission,” the Commandant continued, “I will take this lamp and send it on to Great Britain by steamer.
+With your permission,” the Commissioner continued, “I will take this lamp and send it on to Great Britain by steamer.
 There’s no question we can properly get to the bottom of this.”

 The Priests seemed relieved to have a third party, a world-renowned expert, settle the question.
 The solution seemed perfectly reasonable.
-“Of course, it may take time,” the Commandant added.
+“Of course, it may take time,” the Commissioner added.
 “There’s a war going, you know.”
 The Priests said they understood.
 In another moment, they were gone.

 Erna cleared the table.
-The Commandant picked up the ancient lamp and held the door for her.
+The Commissioner picked up the ancient lamp and held the door for her.
 ‘My Dear Erna, I have one more item for you.’
 He gently placed the lamp on the tray and picking up a napkin, wiped his hands.
 “Take this lamp.
 Promise me that I will never see it again.
 Do you understand?
 Never.”